Leave a Painting face to the wall and it will paint itself! – What ?

 Titian – Self Portrait c 1550 – 1562

-The danger is that if you carry on working it until you think it is finished, then look at it a week later, you start to notice all the faults.
 Very often, it has been ‘over worked’ and has lost much of its initial vitality and excitement.
-The act of leaving it for a while, won’t prevent the overworking, but will tell you what areas need attention and how to resolve the issues.
+Leaving it for a while, won’t prevent the overworking, but looking with fresh eyes, will tell you what areas need attention and how to resolve any issues.

 Portrait of Oscar Peterson, the renowned Jazz pianist.